You are here

 - Select an environmental topic area (Water, Hazardous Waste, or Air) by clicking on the tab above the map.

 - Choose the piece of information that you would like to see on the map using the left navigation bar, then click "Refresh Map" to see the data that you selected.

 - Click on a state for summary level information and direct access to the state's dashboard for additional information.

-- Visit the project homepage, or watch the 2/12/2013 State Dashboard and Comparative Maps webinar.
+- Visit the project homepage, or watch the State Dashboard and Comparative Maps video tutorial.